nilsgoksor/JayLeagueFantasy/README.md

 # JayLeague fantasy league

-A completely meaningless website showing the current league standings, some random facts and previous winners of jayway´s yearly fantasy league
+A completely meaningless website showing the current league standings, some random facts and previous winners of my leagues in fantasy preamier league.

 Made by Nils Goksör